-Nestled in on the side of Locust Mountain and surrounded by beautiful forests, Locust Lake State Park is renowned for its great RV camping facilities and incredible nature.
-The crown jewel of the park is the 52-acre Locust Lake that is the perfect location for recreational activities or just chilling out.
+Nestled on the side of Locust Mountain and surrounded by beautiful forests, Locust Lake State Park is renowned for its great RV camping facilities and incredible natural surroundings.
+The crown jewel of this eastern Pennslyvania park is the 52-acre Locust Lake that is the perfect location for recreational activities or just chilling out.

-The history of Locust Lake State Park predates European settlers as it was used by various Native American Tribes, such as the Lenape, Susquehannocks, and New York Iroquios League of Five Nations Native Americans.
-By the early 20th century the forests found in the area were gone and the land was used for farming before the lake was built and the land sold to The Commonwealth of Pennsylvania.
+The history of Locust Lake State Park predates European settlers as it was used by various Native American tribes, such as the Lenape, Susquehannocks, and New York Iroquois League of Five Nations.
+By the early 20th century, the forests found in the area were gone, and the land was used for farming before the lake was built, and the land was sold to the Commonwealth of Pennsylvania.

-The park offers many different recreational activities, including hiking, biking and those based around the use of the lake, such as boating, fishing and swimming.
-Camping at the park is spectacular as some of the sites overlook the gorgeous lake.
-There are two different campgrounds for visitors to the park, but one only serves tent campers.
-In total there are 77 electric sites that offer 50 amp connections along with water hookups and 125 non-electric that also have water available.
-Pets are allowed at some specific campsites and peak season runs from May until September.
+The park offers many different recreational activities, including hiking, biking, and those based around the use of the lake, such as boating, fishing, and swimming.
+Camping at the park is spectacular, and some of the sites even overlook the gorgeous lake.
+There are two different campgrounds for visitors to the park, but only one that serves RV campers.
+In total, 77 electric sites offer 50-amp connections along with water hookups and 125 non-electric sites that also have water connections.
+Pets are allowed at some specific campsites, and peak season runs from May until September.